 Laetrile/Amygdalin (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI] - Human / Clinical Studies

-In 1978, the National Cancer Institute (NCI) requested case reports from practitioners who believed their patients had benefitted from laetrile treatment.
+In 1978, the National Cancer Institute (NCI) requested case reports from practitioners who believed that their patients had benefitted from laetrile treatment.
 Ninety-three cases were submitted, and 67 were considered evaluable for response.
-An expert panel concluded that two of the 67 patients had complete responses and that four others had partial responses while using laetrile.
-On the basis of these six responses, NCI agreed to sponsor phase I and phase II clinical trials.
+An expert panel concluded that two of the 67 patients had complete responses and that four of the others had partial responses while using laetrile.
+On the basis of these six responses, the NCI agreed to sponsor phase I and phase II clinical trials.

 The phase I study was designed to test the doses, routes of administration, and the schedule of administration judged representative of those used by laetrile practitioners.
 The study involved six cancer patients.
 The investigators found that intravenous and oral amygdalin showed minimal toxicity under the conditions evaluated; however, two patients who ate raw almonds while undergoing oral treatment developed symptoms of cyanide poisoning.